BuildForSDG/team-013-Backend/README.md

 Felt Teachers is a platform where schools source for qualified and approved Teachers in various sectors or courses.
 This platform aims to provide qualified Teachers for schools to improve the educational system of the community.

 ## About
-What is this project about.
-Ok to enrich here or the section above it with an image.
+This is a solution that will help substantially increase the supply of qualified teachers in your community.
+Included is a plan to integrate or collaborate with international cooperations for teachers to be trained in developing countries.

 Once this repo has been setup on Codacy by the TTL, replace the above badge with the actual one from the Codacy dashboard, and add the code coverage badge as well.
 This is mandatory

 This is a simple JavaScript starter repo template for setting up your project.
 The setup contains

 - Jest: For runnung tests.
-We strongly recommend that JavaScript projects use Jest
+We strongly recommend that JavaScript projects use Jest.

-- Eslint & Prettier: For formatting code to match ESlint AirBnB coding standard.
-You might need to install the ESlint and Prettier plugins for your code editor to make the most of these utilities.
+- NPM: For installing nodejs packages.
-- Babel: Babel allow us to use the Es6 and it interpret it for  nodejs to understand.
-You might need to install some babel packages to make it works.
+- Eslint: For formating code to javascript standard.
-- nodemon: nodemon is use to test the code on development, once it is on production mode nodemon is  not needed.
-For nodemon to work we need to install it as a devDependencies.
+- Babel-node: For testing the project locally

 ## Why
 Why is this project needed or why is it important?